 The card will have a programming interface capable of loading firmware updates, updating models or configuration settings using a GUI, shell or webpage.

 The card will have a serial port for low speed communication with the LRAUV

+Card preferences and specs:

+Dimensions less than 70mm by 200mm, allowing it to fit in a 50 -75 mm diameter tube housing. (larger size imparts drag that increases the power budget)

+Operating temperatures: from 5C to 40C.

+Operating pressure to 5kPa.

+Writes to a solid -state memory (e.g. microSD, harddrive) at least 1.5 TB and fits in housing.

+Programmable interface for firmaware, model updates, settings configuration (GUI, shell or web),

+Serial port for communication with the LRAUV

-Imaging
+Imaging Preferences:

-The card shall control a low light, high dynamic range image sensor with a resolution no less than 1080p 30fps with a goal to support a video resolution of 4k, 60fps.
+Low light, high dynamic range image sensor with a resolution no less than 1080p 30fps with a goal to support a video resolution of 4k, 60fps.

-Image sensor control should be tuned to optimize gain and white balance of the image sensor based on the changing conditions encountered in the water column.
+Image sensor control should be tuned to actively optimize gain and white balance of the image sensor based on the changing conditions encountered in the water column.

 To facilitate post processed stereo vision, the card shall support input/output of a periodic sync signal to synchronize frame collection between separate processor cards.